52North/geocureTutorials/docs/02_Exploring Maps On Canvas.md

 On the frontend, we are going to use just HTML and javascript.
 Bootstrap and jQuery will make our lives a little bit easier.
 On the backend, geocure serves the image data and the requested information.
+The final files of this tutorial can be found in the github repository of this tutorial.

 ### Let's start